BenValcour/newclassroom-takehome-project-pytest/README.md

 #### CensusToyResultsBuilder

 Provides the expectations, which are calculated  at run time.
 Expectations are based on the content of the test data file, and the value of the optional **top** parameter.
+Took this approach to avoid having implementation details in the actual test case code.
+This provides a single location, class, that would have to be updated if/when minor changes in the service API  expectations are implemented.

 ## To add more tests